 Travel advice for Iran

-The route that most travelers travel – right through the middle of the country – is safe.
+The travel route for Iran that most travelers travel – right through the middle of the country – is safe.
 We did not feel unsafe for a moment in Iran.
 Not even in the evenings.

 The best time for backpacking in Iran